-Chemical Equilibrium, Chemical reactions types, complete (irreversible) reactions & reversible reactions
+Chemical Equilibrium, Chemical reactions types, complete reactions and reversible reactions

 Chemical Equilibrium is a dynamic system, which takes place when the rate of forward reaction equals the rate of backward reaction, where the concentration, temperature, pressure, and equilibrium position are unchanged, Types of equilibrium are dynamic equilibrium, chemical equilibrium & ionic equilibrium, dynamic equilibrium is a stationary system apparently, but a dynamic system in reality.

 It is the system that is a stationary system on the visible level, but in reality, a dynamic system on the invisible level, Equilibrium does not mean that the change has stopped, but it means that the change is continued in two directions (forward and backward), the Equilibrium state is the state at which the apparent properties of the mixture are unchanged (stable).